 Immunization requirements differ slightly between states, but most are consistent with those recommended by the Centers for Disease Control and Prevention (CDC).
 The vaccines listed below are those the state Board of Health has determined are important to keep your child and their classmates safe.

-Dr. Laura Sisterhen, the medical director of the General Pediatrics Clinic at Arkansas Children’s Hospital, recommends consulting with your pediatrician for guidance and more information.
+Laura Sisterhen, M.D., the medical director of the General Pediatrics Clinic at Arkansas Children’s Hospital and professor of general pediatrics at the University of Arkansas for Medical Sciences, recommends consulting with your pediatrician for guidance and more information.

 Many of these vaccinations require a series of shots over a period of time.
-Following the recommended schedule of immunizations became more challenging in 2020 when the COVID-19 pandemic began, but Dr. Sisterhen said pediatricians can keep children with accurate shot records up-to-date on immunizations.
+Following the recommended schedule of immunizations became more challenging in 2020 when the COVID-19 pandemic began, but Sisterhen said pediatricians can keep children with accurate shot records up to date on immunizations.
 And, in the case of missing shot records, pediatricians can safely begin the immunization process again.

 All the diseases prevented by these vaccines are highly contagious, so it's important to stop them before they spread in schools, churches or other communal settings.
 Arkansans value personal freedom, which is why the state allows religious or philosophical exemptions from vaccinations.
 It’s important to note: if you’ve claimed an exemption for your child, and an outbreak occurs at their school—like mumps, for example—then your child is required to stay at home until the outbreak is contained.

 Before your child enters pre-K, a daycare or an early childhood program these are the required vaccines, in addition to the standard immunizations given by pediatricians, which include Hep B, DTaP, and Polio for infants younger than 12 months old.
 Infants over 12 months old also need Hep A, MMR, and Varicella vaccines.